For more information email: firstname.lastname@example.org

 From the Waimakariri River access exists via the moderate/hard Sphinx and Jordan Saddle Routes.
 These routes are unmarked and require a good deal of route-finding skills.

 For Sphinx Saddle follow the Waimak upstream for 1-2h to Anti Crow Hut (DOC, 6 bunks) on the true right.
 From Anti Crow Hut follow the marked track starting behind the hut to where it crosses the Anti Crow River.
 Leave the track and head up the Anti Crow crossing the river as required.
 To gain Sphinx Saddle follow up the stream draining from below Pt1847 to where a small side stream enters on the true right.
 Head up this gut and scree to the saddle.
-On the other side drop into the head of Easy Stream and follow it past major flood debris to its junction with the Avoca River.
+On the other side drop into the head of Easy Stream.
+Deer trails make easy travel in the beech forest beside the stream.
+The stream narrows where a massive land slide enters the stream, it should be obvious to duck across to the true right to pass the tight spot on a deer trail 10m above the creek.
+From here things open out dramatically and it’s really easy travel along a smooth open creek bed to the junction with the Avoca River.
 See above for route from the junction to Avoca Hut.
 Tramping time 7-9h.

 Routes(source: Tramping in the Southern Alps: AP to Mt Cook, Brabyn & Bryant) Greenlaw Creek has the reputation as the most difficult river in the upper Waimak.
 After about 1-2hrs of boulder hopping the initially open streambed is blocked by an impassable gorge and waterfall.
 The route then goes up a narrow scree on the true left, immediately below the gorge mouth.
 At the scrub line there is a choice of routes: